heoegema/Shopicruit/README.md

 Write a program that calculates how much it will cost you to buy all the clocks and watches in the store.⏰ ⌚️
-Attach your answer (in dollars), as well as your program (any language) below.
-You can find the endpoint for Shopicruit's products at: shopicruit.myshopify.com/products.json?page=1 (Keep in mind there are multiple pages of results).

 How To Use: